ohassan443/RedPanda/README.md

     + retry interval
   - Injectable preprocessing for urls to make timestamping cleaning dynamic
   - Injectable directory to DiskCache and DiskCacheFileSystem
-  - Make DiskCache generic instead of images only
   - add tests for spamming localServer and multiple instances of ImageCollectionLoader running at once
   - expose SyncedAccessHashableCollection and improve its api